jetstreamapp/soql-parser-js/README.md

 3. Validate a query to check if the syntax is valid.
    1. _Even if a query is returned as valid, it might still be invalid based on your Salesforce configuration_

-This library uses [Chevrotain](https://github.com/SAP/chevrotain) to parse queries.
-Prior to version 2.0.0, [antlr4](https://github.com/antlr/antlr4) was used.

 Migrating from version 1 to version 2?
 [Check out the changelog](CHANGELOG.md#200) for a full list of changes.

 Migrating from version 2 to version 3?
 [Check out the changelog](CHANGELOG.md#300) for a full list of changes.